-In the 1920s, all of this land, including what is under your feet, was unsightly marshland and fishing camps.
-In 1922, Abraham Shushan, the President of the Board of Commissioners of the Orleans Levee District, pushed for a lakefront improvement project to 'beautify' and industrialize the shore.
+All of the land now occupied by the Lakefront Airport was once marshland home to numerous fishing camps.
+In 1922, Abraham Shushan, President of the Board of Commissioners of the Orleans Levee District, pushed for a lakefront improvement project to 'beautify' and industrialize the shore.

 To learn about the buildings and innovations incorporated in the airport, cross the street and head to the door of the Harry Williams Hangar.